W3SRotterdam/uORM/README.md

 }
 </pre>

 Just use the Umbraco way to post data (http://our.umbraco.org/documentation/Reference/Mvc/forms) and after that use the save method to save.
-In this example a made a new node with email as title, document type "SignUp" and with parentnode 4817.
-A existing object can be save without any parameters like this:
+In this example we made a new node with email as title, document type "SignUp" and with parentnode 4817.
+An existing object can be saved without any parameters like this:

 <pre>
 public ActionResult HomePage(HomePageModel model) {